Birth Control For Teens: 9 Most Effective Options

-- Some of the benefits of birth control pills are lighter periods, reduced acne, less cramps, and reduced risk of endometrial and ovarian cancer, and iron-deficiency anaemia.
+- Some of the benefits of birth control pills (like Lo Ovral or Yasmin pill) are lighter periods, reduced acne, fewer cramps, and reduced risk of endometrial and ovarian cancer, and iron-deficiency anemia.

 - Some of the common side effects are nausea, headache, and breast tenderness.

 - In a few cases, you may experience serious side effects such as migraine, stroke, blood clots, etc.

 It is more than 99% successful.
 The implant is a flexible plastic and a thin piece like that of matchstick’s size.
 It has a female sex hormone.
 The doctor will place the implant under the skin of your upper arm.
 This is a form of a long-term contraceptive.
 It is very efficient and useful as it does not need replacement until 3 years.